marmelab/react-admin/docs/Edit.md

 # `<Edit>`

 The `<Edit>` component is the main component for edition pages.
-It fetches a record based on the URL, preparess a form submit handler, and renders the page title and actions.
+It fetches a record based on the URL, prepares a form submit handler, and renders the page title and actions.
 It is not responsible for rendering the actual form - that's the job of its child component (usually a form component, like [`<SimpleForm>`](./SimpleForm.md)).
 This form component uses its children ([`<Input>`](./Inputs.md) components) to render each form input.

 ![post edition form](./img/edit-view.png)